ashoktallapelli/ashoktallapelli/README.md

 <h1 align="center">Hi 👋, I'm Ashok Tallapelli</h1>
-<h3 align="center">A passionate Mobile Application Developer with a focus on building secure and scalable digital experiences.</h3>
+<h3 align="center">A technology specialist passionate about building intelligent and scalable digital solutions.</h3>

-- 🔭 Currently working as a **Technology Specialist at UOB Group**, contributing to innovative solutions in the Digital Banking domain
+- 🔭 Currently working as a **Technology Specialist at UOB Group**, driving innovation in the **Digital Banking** domain
-- 🌱 Continuously learning and exploring the evolving **mobile tech ecosystem**
+- 🤖 Deeply interested in **AI, LLMs, and Agent Frameworks**; actively learning and experimenting in this space
-- 💬 Ask me anything about **mobile architecture, Kotlin, Flutter, or cross-platform development**
+- 💬 Ask me anything about **software architecture, scalable system design, or AI integrations**
 - 📫 Reach me at: **ashok.tallapelli@gmail.com**

 <h3 align="left">Connect with me:</h3>